 Compo Beach is located along Saugatuck River and is part of a 29 acre park.
 You have access to a boardwalk, basketball court, sand volleyball court and their playground area has raving reviews from friends of mine with small children who live close by!

-At the moment (January 2021), daily passes are limited to just 100 per day and can be costly if you are a non-resident – so get a group of you together!
-There are both lockers and bathroom facilities available too.
+Daily passes are often limited and can be costly if you are a non-resident – so get a group of you together!
+There are both lockers and bathroom facilities available too at this popular CT beach.

 Sherwood Island State Park, Westport, CT